Co-op Housing

 What are the types of housing cooperatives?

-• Market rate cooperatives sell shares at full market value, allowing prices to fluctuate based on the market, leading to potential equity gain or loss
+• Market-rate cooperatives sell shares at full market value, allowing prices to fluctuate based on the market, leading to potential equity gain or loss.

 • Limited equity cooperatives cap the sale price to ensure long-term affordability, with benefits lasting indefinitely.

-How does housing co-op ownership work?
+How does co-op ownership work?

 What do co-op members own?